adafruit/Adafruit_CircuitPython_Bundle/README.md

 To update the libraries run `update-submodules.sh`.
 The script will fetch the latest code and update to the newest tag (not master).

+To find libraries with commits that haven't been included in a release do:

+    git submodule foreach "git log --oneline HEAD...origin/master"

 ## Adding a library
 Determine the best location within `libraries` for the new library and then run: